cse-x345-fall-2017/04-playing-with-hangman/hangman/README.md

 #### Human Player #1:

-1. In a new terminal, navigate to the HumanPlayer directory.
+1. In a new terminal, navigate to the /human_player directory.
 Execute the following command:

        elixir --sname one --cookie play -S mix run -e HumanPlayer.play(<game_node_name>)